tweakier/duo_auth/README.md

 INSTALLATION
 ============
 Same as any other Roundcube plugin.
+Clone the repository in the plugins directory of your Roundcube installation or download the zip from GitHub and unzip it in that directory.

-**PLEASE NOTE -** If you have downloaded the plugin via the "Download Zip" button in git, rename the extracted folder to "duo_auth"
+**PLEASE NOTE -** If you have downloaded the plugin via the "Download Zip" button in GitHub, rename the extracted folder to "duo_auth"

 CONFIGURATION
 =============